-A habit(s), once it’s become a part of your life will be difficult to let go.
+A habit(s), once it’s become a part of your life will be difficult to let go of.
 Imagine how great would it be if it’s good habits?
 When learning a new language, don’t expect the process to be easy.
 Be ready to change some of your bad habits and make the target language a part of your everyday life.
 Below are the 7 ways to create good habits in language learning you can start today.

 1. Create Something Unavoidable